Jeffrodestructo/Jeffrodestructo.github.io/contact.md

 </style>

-You can send me your feedback or suggestion here.
-If there is something missing in the theme then you can ask me to add.
+You can send me your feedback or questions.
+Additionally I have a discord group if you are interested let me knnow in the email.

-Also, if you are willing to add it yourself then feel free to open a pull request after making changes.

 <form id="contact-form" class="form" action="https://formspree.io/{{site.email}}" method="POST" enctype="multipart/form-data">
         <ul class="contact-ul">